 24. IT (2017)

 The nineteen-eighties were once a much maligned decade, but enough time has now passed that people have forgotten about shoulder pads, Moonwalker (1988), and Milli Vanilli.
 Of all the art to revel in the renewed love for the decade director Andy Muschietti's It adaptation stands near the top of the pile.
-The best child ensemble cast this side of The Goonies (1985) was the winning stroke, as the adult cast of the disappointing It: Chapter Two (2019) made disappointingly clear.
+The best child ensemble cast this side of The Goonies (1985) was the winning stroke, as the adult cast of the disappointing It: Chapter Two (2019) showed.

 23. THE BIG SHORT (2015)

 It takes some doing to make an entertaining film about the 2008 financial crisis.
-Even though it affected nearly all of the western world in ways we’re still feeling today.
-And even though those behind it were utter bastards of the highest order, it was still a tricky sell for a movie script.
+Even though it affected nearly all of the western world in ways we’re still feeling today, and even though those behind it were utter bastards of the highest order, it was still a tricky sell for a movie script.
 Full credit writer / director Adam McKay for pulling it off though.
 His The Big Short not only made the whole debacle much easier to understand it produced two fantastic performances from Steve Carrell and Christian Bale.

 22. JOHN WICK (2014)